ameesh4/NepalGames/README.md

 # NepalGames

-NepalGames is a project aimed at creating a collection of traditional and popular games from Nepal.
-The goal is to preserve and promote the rich gaming culture of Nepal by providing digital versions of these games.
+NepalGames is an e-commerce website dedicated to selling digital games in Nepal.
+Our mission is to provide gamers in Nepal with easy access to a wide variety of digital games, including popular international titles.
+We aim to promote the gaming culture in Nepal.

 ## Features